jamie-allen/cpu_caches/preso/presentation.md

 !SLIDE transition=blindY
 # Data Structures
 .notes  If n is not very large, an array will beat it for performance.
-LL and trees have pointer chasing which are bad for striding across 2K cache pre-fetching.
+Linked lists and trees have pointer chasing which are bad for striding across 2K cache pre-fetching.
 Java's hashmap uses chained buckets, where each hash's bucket is a linked list.
 Clojure/Scala vectors are good, because they have groupings of contiguous memory in use, but do not require all data to be contiguous like Java's ArrayList.
 Fastutil is additive, no removal, but that's not necessarily a bad thing with proper tombstoning and data cleanup.

 * BAD: Linked list structures and tree structures
 * BAD: Java's HashMap uses chained buckets!